Professor of Criminology / Bear Hall 224 / 910.962.3433 / firstname.lastname@example.org

 I was an ok student but did not enjoy school.
 I never planned on going to college.
 Police officers back then, which is what I wanted to be, seldom headed to college.
 But I did attend the local community college to study law enforcement.
 When I finished my AA degree there were no local police officer jobs immediately available.
 So I continued going to school and received my degree in criminal justice.
 By this time I found myself truly enjoying school and learning about people and society.
 My favorite undergraduate sociology professor, Dr. James King (we called him “King James”), sat down next to me in the cafeteria one day to have lunch and chat.
 I did not think he even recognized me from his large class, but he did.
 Isn’t it amazing how one chance encounter by someone who took the time to reach out to a shy undergraduate student can change everything?
 Anyways, he encouraged me to reconsider police work for a living and to think seriously about grad school in sociology.
 So I did.
 I earned the MA in Sociology from the University of Toledo (thanks Dr. King!) and a Ph.D. from Rutgers University (go Scarlet Knights!).

 For over three decades I have been here at UNCW where I teach and do research in criminology.
 Cely, my lovely wife of 35 years, is a retired kindergarten teacher.
 We have two sons.
-The oldest is a graduate from NC State and works as a chemical engineer at a large plant in Raleigh.
+The oldest son lives in Raleigh with his wife and our two grandchildren.
+He is a graduate from NC State and works as a chemical engineer at a large plant.
 Our youngest son graduated from UNCW and is currently a medical student at the Brody School of Medicine at ECU.
 My wife and I belong to Windermere Presbyterian Church here in Wilmington.
 Professional interests: police policy, perceptions of crime, juvenile delinquency and sport in society.
 Favorite pastimes: tinkering in my workshop, mowing the lawn, watching sports and playing golf.
 FORE!

 I hope to have the opportunity to sit down next to you someday over lunch and chat.